gromacs/gromacs/docs/install-guide/index.rst

 8. ``Sparc64_HPC_ACE`` Fujitsu machines like the K computer have this.

-The CMake configure system will check that the compiler you have chosen can target the architecture you have chosen. mdrun_ will check further at runtime, so if in doubt, choose the lowest setting you think might work, and see what mdrun_ says.
+The CMake configure system will check that the compiler you have chosen can target the architecture you have chosen. :ref:`gmx mdrun` will check further at runtime, so if in doubt, choose the lowest setting you think might work, and see what :ref:`gmx mdrun` says.
 The configure system also works around many known issues in many versions of common HPC compilers.
-However, since the options also enable general compiler flags for the platform in question, you can end up in situations where e.g. an ``AVX_128_FMA`` binary will just crash on any Intel machine, since the code will try to execute general illegal instructions (inserted by the compiler) before mdrun_ gets to the architecture detection routines.
+However, since the options also enable general compiler flags for the platform in question, you can end up in situations where e.g. an ``AVX_128_FMA`` binary will just crash on any Intel machine, since the code will try to execute general illegal instructions (inserted by the compiler) before :ref:`gmx mdrun` gets to the architecture detection routines.

 A further ``GMX_SIMD=Reference`` option exists, which is a special